The Challenge

 3. The less insurance is thought of, the happier the person is with their purchase.

 "[Insurance is] just a pain to think about.
-Its a chore."
+It's a chore."

 Define the problem